bioglaze/theseus/README.md

   - macOS:
     - build theseus.xcodeproj and copy the resulting framework to src/samples/hello_mac_ios
     - build and run hello_mac_ios/hello.xcodeproj
+    - OBJ mesh converter can be build by running "make toolz" in src.

   - Linux:
     - src/Makefile can be used to compile the engine.
 Build results are copied to theseus/build.
+    - OBJ mesh converter can be build by running "make toolz" in src.